nestordemeure/letMeNERSCthatForYou/README.md

 Model:
 - have a Vicuna-based setup
+- use the message model to answer followup questions?

 Database:
 - turn sources into url on loading chunks? (exploiting the local knowledge of the documentation folder to remove prefixes)